wp-plugins/ecampaign/readme.txt

 campaign email address.

-Mail is sent directly via the PHPMailer class because it provides access to error messages which aren't available through the wordpress api via wp_mail.
+Mail is sent directly via the PHPMailer class because it provides access to error messages which aren't available through the wordpress API via wp_mail.
-Email addresses that appear on screen and in the html are broken up to make it slightly more difficult for spammers.
+Email addresses that appear on screen and in the HTML are broken up to make it slightly more difficult for spammers.

-If you are using the SMTP transport option offered by PHPMailer, the SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.
+Note: If you are using the SMTP transport option offered by PHPMailer, the SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

+= Upgrading from 0.80 =
+Minor bug fix only.

 = Upgrading from 0.77 =

 This is a significant upgrade. *Field definition has changed*.
 The two new default templates must be cut and pasted over the old templates on the settings page.
 This is not done automatically because any customisation would be lost.
-A new log table is added to the database when the plugin is reactivated.
+A new log table wp_ecampaign_log is added to the database when the plugin is reactivated.

 = Upgrading from 0.76 =